The Best Sustainable Design from FW20 Fashion Month So Far

 We’ve all heard the term "fair trade fashion."
-It’s easy to agree that it’s important in living sustainably, but what exactly does it mean?
+It’s easy to agree that it’s important to live sustainably, but what exactly does it mean?
 Well, we’ve done the research and we have the answers...

 To really boil things down, fair trade means that every part of the production process meets certain ethical standards.
 These standards primarily focus on the people who are producing products by making sure employees are in safe and healthy conditions, and companies pay them fairly for their labor.